Information Technology

 Develop your career

-The Information Technology (IT) Career Cluster® focuses on building linkages in IT occupations for entry-level, technical, and professional careers related to the design, development, support, and management of hardware, software, multimedia, and systems integration services.
+The Information Technology (IT) career cluster focuses on the design, development, support, and management of hardware, software, multimedia, and systems integration services.
+This career cluster includes occupations ranging from Software Developer and Programmer to Cybersecurity Specialists and Network Analysts.

 Programs of study

-The Networking Systems program of study explores the occupations and educational opportunities associated with designing and implementing computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
-This program of study may also include exploration into analyzing science, engineering, and other data processing problems to implement and improve computer systems.
+The Networking Systems program of study focuses on occupations and educational opportunities associated with designing and implementing computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
+This program of study includes analysis of data processing challenges to implementing and improving computer systems.

 Course pathways